rchikhi/2025-logan-practical/PartB.md

 ---

 ## 6 .
-Download Assemblies for the Hits
+Download assemblies for the hits

 You may download some, or all Logan assemblies that contain a hit to your sequence (see previous section on how to make `hits.acc` file).